Lower North Thompson and Barriere

 Fish and Geocache

-Fish to your heart’s content here as there are plenty of places to go.
+Fish to your heart’s content here as there are plenty of places to go, with thriving fish populations in this wild place.
 There’s fly-in fishing camps and nearby Johnson Lake Resort where you may catch the famous Kamloops Trout.
 Families have made warm summer memories here for over 60 years.
 Take an educational tour at the Dunn Creek Fish Hatchery where the Simpcw First Nations conserve and maintain the local Coho population.

 Bring your GPS and let geocache clues guide you to hidden treasures.
 There are several stashes just off the beaten path.